 Alfred Nizard, Institut National d'Études Démographiques (INED)

 Alain Monnier, Institut National d'Études Démographiques (INED)

-Session 71: Methods of mortality analysis
+Presented in Session 71: Methods of mortality analysis